AndrewWPhillips/eggql/TUTORIAL.md

 #### Contexts

 A critical part of any server in Go is using the `context.Context` type.
 It allows _all_ processing associated with a client request to be expediently and tidily terminated.
-This is most commonly used in web servers for a timeout in case anything is taking too long or has completely stalled.
+A common use is a server request timeout in case anything is taking too long or has completely stalled.

 Using **eggql** a resolver function can (optionally) take a 1st parameter of `context.Context`.
 You would almost certainly use a context if the resolver code read from or wrote to a Go `chan`, or made a library or system call that could block on disk or network I/O such as a database query.
 A less common scenario is a computationally intensive resolver in which case you can check if the context has been cancelled regularly, such as in an inner loop.